 If you are a prospective graduate with degree conferral scheduled for Spring or Summer, you will be permitted to participate if you are enrolled in all outstanding courses required for degree completion.
 This may include enrollment in courses scheduled for Summer.

-Spring candidates had to apply for graduation by March 30 to be included in the commencement book or honor addendum.
+Spring candidates must apply for graduation by March 30 to be included in the commencement book or honor addendum.
 Spring candidates can continue to apply to graduate through May 31.
 Summer candidates can apply for graduation up through July 31.

 Please allow 4 - 6 weeks after grades are due to expect transcripts to be updated with "Degree Awarded" and diplomas to be mailed.
 Please verify your mailing address through banner self-service.